top of page

 Vegetables

-• Green beans, trimmed and cut into 1-inch pieces
+• 4 cups green beans, stringed and cut into 1-inch pieces

 For the tadka

-• 2–3 teaspoons oil (vegetable oil or coconut oil)
+• 3 tablespoons oil (vegetable oil or coconut oil)

 Spices & seasoning